 Engineering & Computer Science

 Innovative research, close industry partnerships and a great location make the college highly competitive.
 UCF is one stop on the Florida High Tech Corridor and a neighbor to industry leaders such as Siemens, Lockheed Martin and Harris, providing faculty members with new research and engagement resources and students with unprecedented internship and job opportunities.
-The college also is home to new maker labs and two-time national champion cyber defense student team.
+The college also is home to new maker labs and three-time national champion cyber defense student team.

 The college provides leadership and vision for graduate education at UCF.
 Working with faculty across campus, the college looks at innovative interdisciplinary programs and courses, such as modeling and simulation, conservation biology and nanotechnology.
 The college helps pair students with unique research opportunities, hosts interdisciplinary speaker series, coordinates internships and organizes graduate community events, including job fairs, orientations and research programs.

 Health Professions & Sciences

 History-making.
 A national model for medical education.
 These are just a few of the things people are saying about the college.
 The Burnett School of Biomedical Sciences is nationally know for its innovative research on everything from Alzheimer’s disease to cancer and heart disease.
 Our modern southeastern Orlando complex is the heart of Lake Nona’s Medical City, also home to Nemours Children’s Hospital and a new VA Medical Center, as well as the future home for UCF’s recently approved teaching hospital, set to open in 2020.

 As an active member of Central Florida’s health care community, the college utilizes state-of-the-art technology and community-oriented programs to develop future health care professionals.
 Clinical excellence and community service are hallmarks of the college, as well as a commitment to increasing access to education through innovative and flexible programs.
 Faculty research ranges from gerontology, simulation and technology, acute care and physiology and health care self-management.